-4.2 Participant Runs
+4.2.
+Participant Runs

 ARQMath Participants submitted their runs on Google Drive.
-As in previous years, we expect all runs to be publicly available.
-10 A total of 33 runs were received from 7 teams.
+As in previous years, we expect all runs to be publicly available.7 A total of 33 runs were received from 7 teams.
 Of these, 28 runs were declared to be automatic, with no human intervention at any stage of generating the ranked list for each query.
 The remaining 5 runs were declared to be manual, meaning that there was some type of human involvement in at least one stage of retrieving answers.
-Manual runs were invited in ARQMath to increase the quality and diversity of the pool of documents that are judged for relevance, but it important to note that they

-10 https://drive.google.com/drive/u/1/folders/111c2006gfCk2jW0ixgBXI9hAlATybxKv might not be fairly compared to automatic runs.
+Manual runs were invited in ARQMath to increase the quality and diversity of the pool of documents that are judged for relevance, but it is important to note that they might not be fairly compared to automatic runs.
 The teams and submissions are shown in Table 1.
 For the details of each run, please see the participant papers in the working notes.